dr-leo/pandaSDMX/doc/roadmap.rst

 -------------

 The SDMX-JSON reader could be extended to support the new JSON-based structure message representation.
-Currently, only data messagesare supported.
+Currently, only data messages are supported.

 Optimize parsing